 Windsor Castle is the oldest and largest occupied castle in the world.
-Known as the spot in which Queen Elizabeth usually spends her weekends, the castle is as popular with tourists as it is with the Royal Family themselves.
+Known as the spot in which the late Queen Elizabeth usually spent her weekends, the castle is as popular with tourists as it is with the Royal Family themselves.

-The Queen takes up official residence in Windsor for a month over the Easter period and hosts many events for politicians and guests alike in the castle.
+The Queen would take up official residence in Windsor for a month over the Easter period and hosted many events for politicians and guests alike in the castle.

-In this clip from 1965, courtesy of British Pathe, we can see the Royal Family enjoying a beautiful day at Windsor Castle.
-Prince Edward is doted over by Queen Elizabeth and Princess Anne, while Prince Charles and his father, Prince Philip look on stately.
+In this clip from 1965, courtesy of British Pathé, we can see the Royal Family enjoying a beautiful day at Windsor Castle.
+Prince Edward is doted over by Queen Elizabeth and Princess Anne, while Prince Charles (now King) and his father, Prince Philip look on stately.

 Have a look at the footage below, courtesy of British Pathé: